oliverbarreto/ai-agent-driven-dev-workflow/methodology/ai-dev-00-methodology.md

 2. **Create an extensive Technical Analysis Document**: The AI agent will create a extensive technical analysis document.

-`ai-dev-11-tech-analysis.md` - The AI agent (YOU) must follow the guidelines in this document to create the PRD `project-technical-analysis.md`
+`ai-dev-11-tech-analysis.md` - The AI agent (YOU) must follow the guidelines in this document to create the PRD `project-extensive-analysis.md`

-3. **Create an Implementation Plan**: The AI agent will create a detailed implementation plan with clear tasks broken down.

-`ai-dev-20-implementation-plan-creation.md` - The AI agent (YOU) must follow the guidelines in this document to create the implementation plan `project-implementation-plan.md`.
+Input documentation needed to create the implementation plan include:

-4. **Execute the Implementation Plan to build each phase/epicfeature**: The AI agent will implement the tasks defined in the implementation plan for the specific feature.

-The AI agent (YOU) must follow the guidelines in `project-implementation-plan.md` to implement one feature at a time, ensuring that each task is completed before moving on to the next one.
+- `project-prd.md` - Full application PRD document, the place where we describe the plan to create software ideas through structured and detailed sections

+⚠️ IMPORTANT: After the AI agent has created the technical analysis document, the human user must manually review, and optionally improve iteratively with the help of an AI assistant before manually separating the `project-extensive-analysis.md` document into:
+- `project-app-architecture.md` - an extensive application architecture document
+- `project-techstack-projectstructure.md` - Technology Stack and project files structure document

+The `Extensive Analysis` document (`project-extensive-analysis.md`) is also added to the project knowledge directory.

+3. Continue with the AI Development with Memory Bank methodology to create an Implementation Plan, Context Scratchpad, and execute the tasks defined in the Implementation Plan described in detail in the section `## WORKFLOW FOR AI ASSISTED IMPLEMENTATION WITH MEMORY BANK METHODOLOGY` of this document.

+After it has finnised the implementation, it  also includes modifying the existing documentation with the results and knowledge acquired during the implementation of the newly implemented functionality, by updating the `project-implementation-plan.md`, `project-technical-analysis.md`, `project-app-architecture.md`, `project-techstack-projectstructure.md`, and `project-prd.md` documents with the new changes and progress made.
+It will also update `Known Issues` and `Lessons Learned` sections in the `project-implementation-plan.md` document.

+---

 ## CASE 2: AI Workflow for Development starting from an existing application